 Each Okinawan karate style is derived from either a particular karate master’s style or a mix of different master’s techniques.

-But, the four core styles of Okinawa Karate are:
+But, the 4 core styles of Okinawa Karate are:

 Goju-Ryu is one of the old styles of Okinawan Karate.
 This style includes a blend of hard and soft fighting moves and techniques.